 Ask to see some of the designer’s finished work.
 Before you start evaluating, make sure you understand the parts your prospect worked on.
 Spend some time to explore their project.
 Make notes of what you like and don’t like.
 Maybe they built a website that’s really fast, but it places some odd constraints on the user’s password.
 Ask them what led them to make those decisions.

 If you know a little about code yourself, you can dig into the designer’s CodePen account to see what they’ve written and which projects they have contributed to.
 Seeing their code will help you understand if they are a good fit from a technical perspective.
-This gives you a more concrete idea what that designer’s list of accomplishments actually means in terms of skill.
+This gives you a more concrete idea of what that designer’s list of accomplishments actually means in terms of skill.

 FIND OUT HOW (AND WHAT) THEY LEARN